hashchange/backbone.marionette.export/README.md

 The name of the plugin has turned out to be a bit of a misnomer, though.
 Backbone.Marionette.Export does not depend on Marionette and [works great without it][use-with-plain-backbone].
 In fact, Backbone.Marionette.Export is [just as useful][use-case] in projects based on plain Backbone.

-If you are a happy user of this project already, you can support its development by [donating to it][donations].
-You absolutely don't have to, of course, but perhaps it is something you [might actually want to do][donations].

 ## Setup

 Include backbone.marionette.export.js after Backbone, and after Marionette (if you use Marionette).